What to tell your child before surgery

 Adolescents/Teens (12-18 years old)

-Adolescents and teens are striving for their independence and own decision making.
-They have multiple concerns: physical appearance, body image, privacy, academics, social life, and future plans.
-Talk about the surgery day and encourage them to be a part of the decision process.
+Talk about the surgery day with adolescents and teens and encourage them to be a part of the decision process.
 Encourage them to ask questions while they are home and at the hospital.
-Give them privacy at the hospital whenever possible, such as changing clothes.

 If there are siblings in the family, encourage them to be a part of the experience by including them in the discussions and letting them ask questions whenever possible.